Talanoa with Massey University’s Malia Tuala

 As a former RTLB I could see the potential and power of RT in 2013 when Julia worked with my RTLB team in Central West Auckland to implement the strategy in several of the schools in our cluster.

-Since then Julia has taken it to the next level and is working alongside school leaders to embed it as a school-wide strategy which includes support and coaching for their teachers by trained facilitators.
+Since then Julia has taken it to another whole level and is working alongside school leaders to embed it as a school-wide strategy which includes support and coaching for their teachers by trained facilitators.

 As noted by Hattie (2009), Reciprocal Teaching ranked as the third highest impact strategy of 49 teaching strategies, with an overall effect size of d = 0.74, which indicates that this teaching method is extremely effective in improving student achievement (p.203).